In which we see Ms. Bradstreet hear a performance review -- of somebody else

 Bernstein's entrance, however, has surprising force, as she bursts into the office from the secretary's door.
 "No, I will not speak to her now," she's telling Mayne.
 "I'm done with that woman.
 If you can't tell her I'm in a meeting, then tell her I'm dealing with an unexpected emergency.
 Then email Dwight and tell him to call her.
 This shouldn't be my problem."

 Her coat still on, she brightens -- briefly -- to smile at her visitor.
 "Maria Bradstreet.
 So nice to see you again."
 She extends a gloved hand.
-"Dani Bernstein."
+"Ellie Bernstein."
 Maria shakes her hand, and upon release Bernstein busies herself of shedding her coat, scarf and gloves.
 "Freezing outside," she says.
 "Lived here for almost 20 years now, but still haven't gotten used to it."

 Even without knowing that Bernstein just had a baby Maria can tell she's young -- not yet forty, for sure, hard to tell how much below that.
 Everything about her, from her vocal delivery to her expensive clothes, hums with a sense of ambition.
 Maria remembers thinking during her interview that this is not a person who suffers fools gladly.
 Bernstein was polite, but a bit distracted for what at that point had been a formality: she had apparently accepted Jen Abruzzi's recommendation.
 Maria hears that Bernstein is looking to move on to a bigger arena.
 Apparently this is a good pit stop for a maternity leave.
 Maria wouldn't be surprised to learn she went on job interviews while she was on it.